-Link Crew connects all 9th-grade students with an upperclass student mentor to assure a smooth transition to high school.
+Link Crew connects all 9th-grade students with an upper class student mentor to assure a smooth transition to high school.
 Link Crew helps freshmen feel comfortable in their new high school, setting them up for a successful 9th-grade year.
-The transition to high school is big step, and we we are committed to making it successful for every student at Wilson.
+The transition to high school is big step, and we are committed to making it successful for every student at Wilson.

 Held in late August in the Auditorium.